-In teaching your child with the freedom that homeschooling allows (and deserves), you are expanding your child’s potential exponentially.
-Your home educating doesn’t have the limitations that a school system holds.
-Your child can explore in real life with real tools and real people and within real situations.
-A tremendous amount of learning occurs when textbooks are closed, and the mind is open to question and wonder within an authentic learning environment.
+In teaching your child within the freedom that homeschooling allows, you are expanding your child’s potential exponentially.
+Home education doesn’t have the limitations that a school system holds.
+Your child can explore the world with authentic tools and skilled people within authentic situations.
+A tremendous amount of learning occurs when textbooks are closed, and the mind is open to question and wonder within a natural learning environment.

 Homeschooled children who are permitted to fly with their learning style can later enter the classroom and excel.

 I worry that you may be holding back in your homeschooling.
-You may be clutching onto worksheets, textbooks, and tests because they most resemble what your child would use “just-in-case” he was to enter a classroom one day.
+You may be clutching onto worksheets, textbooks, and tests because they most resemble what your child would use “just in case” they were to join a classroom one day.

-Even if your goal is to send your child to school next year, please consider the points above and the questions below.
+Even if your goal is to send your child to school next year, consider the questions below.

 Questions to ask yourself

-Plan tomorrow’s lessons geared toward your child’s learning style — not toward the threat a “just-in-case” doubt can bring.
+Plan tomorrow’s lessons geared toward your child’s learning style—not toward the threat of a “just-in-case.”

-- What is your ultimate goal for your child’s education?
+- What is our ultimate goal for our child’s education?
 What is their goal for themselves?

-- What is your ultimate goal for your child’s life?
+- What is our ultimate goal for our child’s life?
 What is their goal for themselves?

-- Do you want to be building life skills or helping your child fit a system?
+- Do I want to be supporting life skills or forcing my child to fit into a system?